-an equivalent reduction of explicit returns on liquid assets, for example, short-term securities, relative to expected explicit returns on illiquid assets.
+Consider the depressed economy from a monetary perspective.
+On net, the contraction increases the demand for liquidity services broadly defined.
+Yet a decline in bank lending and an increase in the desired ratio of reserves to deposits probably reduces the stock of monetary assets.
+Ordinarily, an increase in the implicit marginal liquidity services yield would precipitate an equivalent reduction of explicit returns on liquid assets, eg, short-term securities, relative to expected explicit returns on illiquid assets.
 But with nominal short-term interest rates at the cost-of-carry floor, the required increase in the expected explicit yield spread between illiquid and liquid assets must show up as an increase in the expected explicit yield on relatively illiquid assets.
 Thus, the prices of illiquid assets fall relative to the prices of liquid assets to produce the required expected explicit return differential.
 Lower net worth elevates the external finance premium and raises the value of broad monetary liquidity further.
 At a minimum, a central bank should use quantitative monetary policy to offset any tendency for a contraction in monetary assets or a rise in the value of broad liquidity services to depress aggregate demand and employment.

-3.4 Monetary Transmission at the Interest Rate Floor
+4.4 Monetary Transmission at the Interest Rate Floor